amanda/ebook_your_friends/README.md

 6. ```source setup_heroku.sh``` and follow the prompts to get your bot tweeting automatically with Heroku (make sure you have git installed and a Heroku account)

 Have fun (◡ ‿ ◡ ✿)

+## examples

+I've used this framework to make [a few bots for my friends](https://twitter.com/saintrosa/lists/friend-ebooks).